+This Plan replaces ONSW's 4 January COVID-19 Safety Plan.
 This Plan has been updated to reflect changes in NSW Government COVID rules.

 Where there are more than 100 participants at an orienteering event or training session (30 in Greater Sydney), the event organiser must prepare and follow a COVID-19 Safety Plan.
 The Plan prepared by the organiser must be signed off by the Club's Public Officer.